open-telemetry/community/docs/how-to-handle-public-calendar.md

 other channels like Gitter.

 All SIG maintainers have permission to edit the Public OpenTelemetry calendar.
-Please contact @mtwo if you require access.
+Please contact @mtwo via Gitter or by creating an issue if you require access.